 About me

 I am a (statistics) PhD student (with Tamara Broderick) in the EECS department at MIT affiliated with LIDS.
-I earned my MSc degrees in Statistics and Ecology at the University of Wisconsin-Madison in 2021.
+Previously I got two MSc degrees in Statistics and Wildlife Ecology from the University of Wisconsin-Madison and a SM degree from MIT in Computer Science.
 I did my undergraduate degree in Biology/Physics at Peking University.

-• Distributional time series, Schrodinger bridges and SDEs, corresponding sampling strategies and applications in genetics and oceanography;
+• Distributional timeseries analysis, regressions and factor models, Schrodinger bridges and inference of SDEs, corresponding sampling strategies and applications in computational biology and oceanography;

-• Species and feature sampling problem with heterogeneity, multivariate (complete) random measures and application in genetics and sequencing strategies;
+• Species and feature sampling problem with heterogeneity, multivariate (completely) random measures and application in genetics and sequencing strategies;

 More about me